 Learning new things, whatever they are, keeps our brains sharp – a sentiment reflected in a recent Blue Zones Newsletter that states: Knitting, playing board games or learning other crafts during mid-life can reduce memory loss by 40%-50%.

 Coasting through a daily crossword puzzle is no longer considered enough.
 Our brains (like our muscles) need stretching – and that means embracing novelty.
-Researchers have cited learning a language or an instrument as being particularly beneficial, but we can stretch our brains every day in simpler and perhaps less intimidating ways.
-One of my favourites is regularly learning a new word, but visiting museums and galleries, grappling with a new app on your iphone or a new function on your camera, trying out a new recipe, all count.
+Researchers have highlighted learning a language or a musical instrument as being particularly beneficial but we can stretch our brains every day in simpler and perhaps less intimidating ways.
+One of my favorites is regularly learning a new word, but visiting museums and galleries, grappling with a new app on your iphone or a new function on your camera, trying out a new recipe, all count.
 Travel to new places (another reason not to repeatedly book into the same beloved beach resort), reading a challenging book, even meeting new people, help our brains to build new connections.
 So, yes, an old dog can and must learn new tricks.

 Conversely, researchers have found watching TV to be the activity least likely to build a healthy brain.
-A study from Case Western Reserve University found that for every hour mid-lifers (aged 40-59) watched TV, their Alzheimer’s risk leapt by 30 percent.
-This hideous fact reminds me of the first home my grandmother lived in during her early stages of dementia: the TV was on all day and the inhabitants were placed round it in a semi-circle, and left there.
+According to Blue Zone researchers, older people who spend seven hours a day watching TV are 50% more likely to experience memory loss.
+This reminds me of the first home my grandmother lived in during her early stages of dementia: the TV was on all day and the inhabitants were placed round it in a semi-circle, and left there.

 We also know that exercise is imperative for good brain health.
 In his book, Brain Rules for Aging Well, Dr. John Medina quotes research showing active people have half the risk of cognitive impairment and half the risk of Alzheimer’s.
 He says our ancestors walked up to twelve miles every day, keeping both their bodies and brains in good shape.